OakarminIron/Obsidian/Science/Social Science/Economy/Firms/Firms Types.md

 Cooperative: A cooperative ([[Co-Op]]) is an organization owned and operated by its members, who typically have a common interest or goal.
 Cooperatives can be formed by consumers, producers, or workers and are governed democratically.
 Examples include agricultural cooperatives and credit unions.

-[[Nonprofit Organization]]: Nonprofit organizations are formed for purposes other than generating profit for their members.
+[[Nonprofit Organisation]]: Nonprofit organizations are formed for purposes other than generating profit for their members.
 They are typically focused on serving a particular cause or addressing a specific societal need.
 Nonprofits can take various legal forms, such as charitable organizations, foundations, or social enterprises.